brjoaof/brjoaof/README.md

 ### Hi there 👋
+My name is João Felipe from Brazil [🇧🇷].

+I'm a software development student at Software Residence, led by SerraTec.
+I'm interesting in learning JavaScript, React, React Native, Java and Spring Boot.
 <!--
 **brjoaof/brjoaof** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.